kockie69/SquinkyVCV-main/docs/booty-shifter.md

 [Stairway](./filter.md).
 Polyphonic ladder filter with an enormous range of over-driven and clean sounds.
 Combines features from Moog, Oberheim, and Rossum filters and adds some some of our own, including four independent wave shapers.

 [Shaper](./shaper.md).
 Yet another wave shaper.
 But unlike most, this one has almost no aliasing distortion.
 And a few new shapes that sound nice.
+Also, since Rack V2 this module is polyphonic too.
+Wow!

 [Chopper](./chopper.md) Is a tremolo powered by a clock-synchable LFO.
 The LFO is highly programmable to give a range of waveforms.
 A built-in clock multiplier enables easy rhythmic effects.